mariawebideas/mytakeontalks/SEOIntro.md

 * Use a browser with no cookies or empty your cache before you do a search in Google so it does not remember your history and offers you new search results
 * Before you buy a domain investigate if someone has owned in the past by using [Nominet] (http://www.nominet.uk/whois/).
 Use the website [Open Link Profiler] (http://openlinkprofiler.org/), make sure that not doggy websites link to your domain.
 * In the google analytics tracker put your IP address so it does not record your own visits.
-* Keywords on oyur domain makes sense but it is not that important anymore.
+* Keywords on your domain makes sense but it is not that important anymore.
 You could use a web re-direct (web let).
 * If you have a very established website, try to create one page with all that you have learnt today under a domain that contains your most important keywords and then redirect it to your website.